 How do dogs act when they are about to die?

 A dog dying from liver failure is likely to be very weak, lethargic and vomiting a lot.
 As they deteriorate, they may no longer have the strength or will to get up to go to the toilet and may soil themselves.
-Liver disease can also cause neurological signs, so they may seem vacant or even start fitting.
-All of these signs are distressing for both the dog and the owner, and veterinary help should be sought as soon as possible to relieve their suffering.
+Liver disease can also cause neurological signs, making them seem vacant or even start fitting.
+These signs are distressing for both the dog and the owner, and veterinary help should be sought as soon as possible to relieve their suffering.